epicRE/iot/README.md

 ## Zoetouch by 1byone
 Amazon link : (https://www.amazon.com/dp/B07FKCGDCH/)

 Description: This is a bluetooth enabled home body scale with BMI and body fat analysis.
 The scale has four electrodes that measure impedance.
 This value is included in the measurment reported to the bluetooth stack.
-Once the scale is on it is shown on the
+Once the scale is on it is shown on a BLE scan as ```Health Scale```

+### Scale readings via Bluetooth
-Struct (can be copied into 010 Editor):
+Struct (can be copied into 010 Editor) (11 bytes total):
 ```c
 struct zoetouch_scale {
     byte      scale_reading_type_identifier;